-Aroldis Chapman, a left-handed pitcher for the Cincinnati Reds, is owner of the fastest fastball ever thrown: 105.1 miles per hour.
+Aroldis Chapman, a left-handed pitcher for the New York Yankees, is owner of the fastest fastball ever thrown: 105.1 miles per hour.
 They call him “The Cuban Missile,” which is quite a compliment.
 To missiles.

 Back in December 2009—nearly a year before he uncorked that record-setting pitch—Chapman was a highly coveted but somewhat mysterious free agent, a skinny, 22-year-old defector whose magical arm was more word-of-mouth legend than radar-gun fact.
 Few scouts had actually seen him with their own eyes, and even as major league teams lined up to bid for his services, baseball executives were scrambling for scraps of intelligence on the game’s latest phenom.
 Smack in the middle of that hunt was an equally unknown rookie: Alex Anthopoulos, who, at the tender age of 32, had just been named general manager of the Toronto Blue Jays.

 “It was like going into an exam,” he says of the Chapman pursuit.
 “You had every intention of trying to do well, but you opened up the book the night before and tried to cram.”
 And when Anthopoulos says “the night before,” he means the night before his wedding—and the day of.
 “I don’t want to say too much,” he smiles.
 “My wife is going to read this and really want to kill me.”

 The church was booked for Jan.
 2, 2010, a Saturday.
 On the Wednesday, Anthopoulos broke the news to Cristina, his very patient fiancée: he had to fly to Florida to watch Chapman throw a private bullpen session.

 “What do you mean?” she said.
 “We’re getting married in a couple of days.”

 “I gotta go,” he told her.
 “It’s a big guy, a lot of money.”